mobinasri/secphase/README.md

-         --minScore, -n         Minimum marker score of the selected secondary alignment [Default: -10] --minVariantMargin, -g         Minimum margin for creating blocks around phased variants [Default: 50] --minGQ, -G         Minimum genotype quality of the phased variants [Default: 10]
+         --minScore, -n         Minimum marker score of the selected secondary alignment [Default: -10] --minVariantMargin, -g         Minimum margin for creating blocks around phased variants [Default: 50] --minGQ, -G         Minimum genotype quality of the phased variants [Default: 10] --writeBam, -w         Write an output bam file with the base qualities modified by BAQ --threads, -@         Number of threads  (For using more than one threads secphase_index should be run before running secphase) [Default: 4]
 ```
 Some notes: